Last modified October 6, 2020, 8:56 a.m.

 Please note that the information below is subject to change and will be updated regularly.

-The videos on this page are intended to be an example of our adjusted procedures and were filmed with a small group to adhere to Phase 1 reopening guidelines in place at the time of filming.
+The videos on this page demonstrating dining in the dining commons and retail locations are intended to be an example of our adjusted procedures and were filmed with a small group to adhere to Phase 1 reopening guidelines in place at the time of filming.

-Paw Points, Bulldog Bucks, and credit / debit cards may be used to purchase meals to-go from any of our retail locations.
+Our retail locations are open for to-go service as well.
+Paw Points, Bulldog Bucks, and credit / debit cards may be used to purchase meals to-go from any of these locations.

 Please note our food safety practices when taking food to-go.

 Meal plan customers may also dine-in at select dining commons by using the Grubhub app to make a reservation before coming to a location.
 Reservations are required for dine-in.
 Limited seating is available in designated areas.
+In compliance with Georgia Department of Public Health guidelines, DO NOT move tables or chairs.
+Two- to four-seat tables are reserved for roommates, suite-mates, and family groups.
 Menus can be viewed ahead of time on Build Your Plate.

 *To best serve the needs of residents and students on the Health Sciences Campus, the Niche will be open for to-go service only.